lsandov1/iteso-os/sheduling.md

 period we'd have run all `n` processes for the same amount of time.

+Model is impractical, not possible to *literally* multiple process simultaneously.
+Moreover, it is not efficient to run process for infinitely small durations.

 ![alt text][imt]

 [ps]: images/process-states.jpg "taken from the LKD book"